Clive Barker

-Clive Barker (born 5 October 1952) is an English novelist, playwright, author, film director, and visual artist who came to prominence in the mid-1980s with a series of short stories, the Books of Blood, which established him as a leading horror writer.
-He has since written many novels and other works.
-His fiction has been adapted into films, notably the Hellraiser series, the first installment of which he also wrote and directed, and the Candyman series.
-He was also an executive producer of the film Gods and Monsters, which won an Academy Award for Best Adapted Screenplay.
+Clive Barker (born 5 October 1952) is an English writer, filmmaker, and visual artist.
+He came to prominence in the 1980s with a series of short stories collectively named the Books of Blood, which established him as a leading horror author.
+His work has been adapted into films, notably the Hellraiser series (the first installment of which he also wrote and directed) and the Candyman series.

 Barker's paintings and illustrations have been shown in galleries in the United States, and have appeared in his books.
 He has also created characters and series for comic books, and some of his more popular horror stories have been featured in ongoing comics series.

 Early life

-Barker was born in Liverpool, the son of Joan Ruby (née Revill), a painter and school welfare officer, and Leonard Barker, a personnel director for an industrial relations firm.
-He was educated at Dovedale Primary School, Quarry Bank High School and the University of Liverpool, where he studied English and philosophy.

-When he was three, Barker witnessed the French skydiver Léo Valentin plummet to his death during a performance at an air show in Liverpool.
-He later alluded to Valentin in many of his stories.
+Barker was born in Liverpool on 5 October 1952.
+His mother, Joan Ruby (née Revill), was a painter and school welfare officer; his father, Leonard Barker, worked as the personnel director for an industrial relations firm.
+He was educated at Dovedale Primary School and Quarry Bank High School in Liverpool before joining the University of Liverpool, where he studied English and philosophy.
+At the age of three, he witnessed the infamous death of French skydiver Léo Valentin, who plummeted to the ground during a performance at an air show in Liverpool.
+He would later allude to Valentin in many of his stories.

 Theatrical work

 Barker's involvement in live theatre began while still in school with productions of Voodoo and Inferno in 1967.
 He collaborated on six plays with Theatre of the Imagination in 1974 and two more that he was the sole writer of, A Clowns' Sodom and Day of the Dog, for The Mute Pantomime Theatre in 1976 and 1977.

-He co-founded the avant-garde theatrical troupe The Dog Company in 1978 with former school friends and up and coming actors, many of whom would go on to become key collaborators in Barker's film work.
-Doug Bradley would take on the iconic role of Pinhead in the Hellraiser series while Peter Atkins would write the scripts for the first three Hellraiser sequels.
-Over the next five years Barker would write nine plays, often serving as director, including some of his most well-known stage productions, The History of The Devil, Frankenstein in Love, and The Secret Life of Cartoons.
+Barker co-founded the avant-garde theatrical troupe The Dog Company in 1978 with former schoolmates and up-and-coming actors, many of whom would go on to become key collaborators in his film work; Doug Bradley, his long-time friend and former classmate at Quarry Bank High School in Liverpool, took on the now-iconic role of Pinhead in the Hellraiser series while Peter Atkins wrote the scripts for the first three Hellraiser sequels.
+Over the next five years Barker wrote nine plays, often serving as director, including some of his best-known stage productions, The History of The Devil, Frankenstein in Love, and The Secret Life of Cartoons.

-From 1982 to 1983, he also created three plays, including Crazyface, for the Cockpit Youth Theatre.
+From 1982 to 1983, he wrote Crazyface, Subtle Bodies, and Colossus for the Cockpit Youth Theatre.

-His theatrical work would come to a close as he shifted focus to writing the Books of Blood.
+His theatrical work came to a close as he shifted focus to writing the Books of Blood.